scipy/scipy/doc/source/dev/roadmap-detailed.rst

 *Filter design*: merge `firwin` and `firwin2` so `firwin2` can be removed.

-Further improve the performance of ``ltisys`` (fewer internal transformations between different representations).
+*Continuous-Time Linear Systems*: Further improve the performance of ``ltisys`` (fewer internal transformations between different representations).
 Fill gaps in lti system conversion functions.

 *Second Order Sections*: Make SOS filtering equally capable as existing methods.
 This includes ltisys objects, an `lfiltic` equivalent, and numerically